zaydabash/real-time-iot-edge-agent/README.md

 make run-vibration
 ```

 The agent will start streaming metrics.
-Open http://localhost:3000 to see the dashboard update in real-time.
+Open the dashboard in your browser to see updates in real-time.

 ### Example Agent Output